Tony Yaniro

-Tony Yaniro (also spelled as Toni Yaniro, born 1961 or 1962), is an American professional rock climber known for his unique climbing style signature move, the "Yaniro" and for being the first-ever person to redpoint an graded rock climbing route.
-He has been called one of the founders of modern climbing training and describes himself as the "father of sport climbing'.
-He has made a number of first ascents across difficult routes in the United States and is known for being a pioneer in hand grip development.
+Tony Yaniro (also spelled as Toni, born 1961 or 1962), is an American professional rock climber known for being the first-ever person in history to redpoint an graded climbing route, and his unique climbing move, the "Yaniro".
+He has been called one of the founders of modern climbing training, and describes himself as a "father" of sport climbing.
+He has made a number of first ascents across difficult traditional climbing and sport climbing routes in the United States, and is known for being a pioneer in hand grip development.

 His approach to cross training and circuit training to train muscle groups for climbers has had a wide resonance beyond developing sport climbers.
 His training regimes have been used to develop climbing fitness and endurance in all types of climbers, and have been used by some of the world's leading alpinists and high-altitude mountaineers.

-He popularized the statement: “If you can't do the moves, then there is nothing to endure.”
+He popularized a statement: "If you can't do the moves, then there is nothing to endure".

-Background and climbing style
+Climbing career

 Tony Yaniro grew up in California and began climbing at age 11 when he discovered the sport at summer camp.
 In 1974, he made a free ascent up to the first pitch of Anti-Jello Crack (5.10a) and soon gained notoriety for outclimbing veteran climbers at Suicide Rock.
 At 16 in 1978, Yaniro free climbed The Pirate (5.12d).